Divide-By-0/blog/content/posts/movies.md

 - **Clue**: 9/10.
 Really incredible adaptation (of the board game!).
 Probably my favorite movie pre-1990, they did a great job making murder lighthearted and keeping the audience guessing.

 - **Aaron Swartz: The Internet's Own Boy**: 10/10.
 Aaron's death was an abhorrent tragedy, but his life and values were incredibly uplifting and inspiring.
 This documentary is incredibly personal for me: nearly all the values that I try to uphold are either directly inspired by or were deeply held by Aaron.
 My life has been significantly impacted by both his story and the projects he worked on: my entire life right now is focused on improving trust in governance and open access education, things Aaron deeply cared about.
-I cried probably 5 times in this documentary, even though I already knew the entire story: my rating is extemely biased.
+I cried probably 5 times in this documentary, even though I already knew the entire story.

 - **Howl's Moving Castle**: 10/10.
 My first Studio Ghibli film.
 I absolutely loved Calcifer's character design, the animation was really well executed and heart warming, and even through the almost absurd story, you couldn't help but root for the odd band of characters.